 Why This Recipe Works

 - Quick & Easy!
-Thanks to the time saving technique of using frozen puff pastry.
+Save time using frozen puff pastry.

-- Balance of flavor!
-The tart rhubarb is balanced by the rich and buttery puff pastry, the spiciness of the ginger, the floral of the vanilla and the sweet honey glaze.
+- All the flavors!
+The tart rhubarb is balance by the rich and buttery puff pastry, tangy rhubarb, zesty & spicy ginger, floral vanilla, crunchy pistachios and sweet honey glaze.

-This rhubarb tart falls in that magic intersection of looks highly impressive and is super low maintenance to make… just how I love my food!
+This rhubarb tart falls in that magic intersection of looks highly impressive and is very low maintenance to make.

 How to Make this Recipe